et/et.github.io/about.markdown

+---
 layout: default
-title: About | Eric
+title: About
-permalink: about
+permalink: /about/index.html
 ---

 Just a blog about thinks that make me twinkle.